coatesap/day-rate-expense-generator/README.md

 6. Create a Personal Access Token over at https://id.getharvest.com/developers and add the details to your `.env` file
 7. `yarn install`
 8. Run this script before doing your invoicing: `node generate.js`

+## Usage

+Run `node generate.js` to generate expenses for the previous month.
+You can optionally supply an ISO month (YYYY-MM) as an argument, e.g. `node generate.js 2025-01` to generate expenses for January 2025.